Linocut prints on paper

 2023

-Printed on organic archive 210 gr paper at Printmaking Barcelona.
+Printed on organic archive 210gsm paper at Printmaking Barcelona.

 Thanks to Dora Marquez, Ignasi Aguirre, Constanza Ternicier, Xavi Vinaixa.